Wednesday, December 31, 2025

 But as GE learned with Predix, customers don't pay for "smart" demos; they pay for Results.
 In an Agile world, documentation has become a fragmented stream of "How-to" snippets that satisfy a Jira ticket but fail the user’s "Why."

 The tech world is now populated by "Mercenaries" working for the "Vesting Date."
 This mindset creates Hollow Products—software built to be sold to a conglomerate, not to be used by a human.

 When you work for the "Exit," you sacrifice the "Why" of the user for the "Monetize" of the shareholder.

-You may be asked to be the "Professional Asshole"—the one who does the work others won't touch.
+You become the "Professional Asshole" doing the work others won't touch.
 But there is another path: the Stewardship model.
 We stayed at our posts not for the stock options, but because we took pride in the structural integrity of the information.

 There is a final stage in a high-tech career that no HR rep will ever explain: the moment you realize you have fulfilled your own requirements.
 When the roof is paid for and the rainy-day fund is full, the "Why" of your work must shift.